Joti-Sukheja/Joti-Sukheja/README.md

 ---

-## 📈 My GitHub Stats

----

 ## 🌱 Current Goals

-Build end-to-end projects using real-world datasets.

-Strengthen my skills in SQL and Power BI for advanced analytics.

-Explore and create tutorials on data visualization techniques.
+- [Your current learning or project goals.]
+- [Mention tools or techniques you’re focusing on.]
+- [Optional: Share plans for content or tutorials you want to create.]

 ---

 ## 🤝 Let’s Collaborate!

-💡 Interested in working on data-driven projects?
+💡 Interested in working on [specific types of projects]?
 Let’s connect!
-✍️ Open to collaborating on data analytics, visualization, and storytelling challenges.
+✍️ Open to collaborations in [areas you are interested in].
+📬 Reach out: [Your Email] | [Your LinkedIn Profile]

-🌟 Feel free to explore my repositories and reach out with suggestions or opportunities.
+Thank you for visiting my GitHub profile!
+Feel free to explore my repositories and connect for suggestions or opportunities. 🌟

-Thank you for visiting my GitHub profile!📩 Let’s connect: [Your Email] | [Your LinkedIn Profile Link]